alphagov/smart-answers/doc/smart-answers-app-development/testing.md

 * Flows that have a calculator also tend to have a unit test for that calculator.
 * When we started doing significant refactoring of the app, we weren't happy that we had sufficient test coverage to support this work.
 * Notably none of the tests actually *rendered* the question or outcome pages.
-* So at this point we introduced the [regression tests](regression-tests.md) as a relatively quick way to improve the test coverage.
+* We introduced the regression tests as a relatively quick way to improve the test coverage.
-* However, the intention has always been that these regression tests are only a temporary measure.
+* The regression tests are only a temporary measure to help with the refactoring and have now been removed.

 Here's an example Smart Answer flow and how the two approaches to testing differ: